Two-point correlation function studies for the Milky Way: discovery of spatial clustering from disk excitations and substructure: Theory

 near the Galactic mid-plane.
 With $\lambda_{\tilde {\rm G}} \equiv \sqrt{{\Sigma}\sigma^2/4\pi G \Delta \rho^2_0}$, we solve this equation for $z_{12}\ne 0$ to yield

 where $A$ and $B$ are arbitrary constants.
 Considering the $z_d \to \infty$ limit with $\Delta$ fixed, we see that only the term with $A$ survives and thus we estimate

 in the mid-plane region --- and we note that $\xi_{12}$ is symmetric under $z_1 \leftrightarrow z_2$ exchange.
 In this case we are unable to fix the strength of the homogeneous solution through consideration of the source term and a suitable Gaussian surface, but we observe that variations in $\xi_{12}$ are determined by $\lambda_{\tilde {\rm G}}$, which we evaluate to be $\lambda_{\tilde {\rm G}} \gtrsim \sqrt{\sigma^2/\pi G \rho_0} = \sqrt{\sigma^2 4z_d / \pi G \Sigma}$ for $\Delta \lesssim z_d$.
-Using the surface mass density in stars at $|z|=1.1\,\rm kpc$ from \citet{bovy2013direct}, namely $38 \pm 4 \,\rm M_\odot pc^{-2}$, and a scale height of $280 \,\rm kpc$~\citep{bovy2015galpy} we determine $\lambda_{\tilde {\rm G}} \gtrsim 7.8 \,\rm kpc$, which is within a factor of 2 of our estimate in the purely isotropic case.
-We thus conclude that the spatial variations associated with $\xi_{12}$ in the steady-state case are grossly larger than the size of our stellar sample, supporting our earlier assertion that the spatial correlations we would be able to observe cannot come from steady-state effects.
+Using the surface mass density in stars at $|z|=1.1\,\rm kpc$ from \citet{bovy2013direct}, namely $38 \pm 4 \,\rm M_\odot pc^{-2}$, and a scale height of $280 \,\rm pc$~\citep{bovy2015galpy} we determine $\lambda_{\tilde {\rm G}} \gtrsim 1.1 \,\rm kpc$, which is within a factor of 2 of our estimate in the purely isotropic case.
+We thus conclude that the spatial variations associated with $\xi_{12}$ in the steady-state case are roughly comparable to the physical dimensions of our stellar sample, though in the regions in which Eq.~\ref{slabx12_soln} would be valid, the spatial correlations we would be able to observe cannot come from steady-state effects.
 In this regard we emphasize that our analytic solutions for $\xi_{12}$, namely, Eqs.~(\ref{x12grav},\ref{slabx12_soln}), do not break the underlying symmetries present in each case.
 This also supports our notion that symmetry breaking speaks to the appearance of non-steady-state effects.
 In the next section we determine how the 2PCF can be determined from observations.